Querz/lambda_event_api/README.md

 ---
 ### Async Event
 An Event can be executed asynchronously.
 For this to work, a boolean of whether the Event is async or not has to be passed to Event when [creating an Event](#creating-an-event).
-If no ExecutorService has been given to the constructor of EventManager, it will automatically create a cached threadpool which is then used to execute an Event asynchronously.
+If no `ExecutorService` has been given to the constructor of `EventManager`, it will automatically create a cached threadpool which is then used to execute an Event asynchronously.
 When using the automatically generated cached threadpool, the EventManager will terminate it automatically the moment the program exits.

-If an Event is executed asynchronously, EventManager#call() will return a Future<Boolean> object that will return whether the Event has been cancelled or not as soon as it is done executing.
+If an Event is executed asynchronously, `EventManager#call()` will return a `Future<Boolean>` object that will return whether the Event has been cancelled or not as soon as it is done executing.